Top 15 Open-Source Data Science Tools to Learn (and Use) in 2023

-Our Springboard experts recommend the top 15 data science tools to learn in 2020.
+Our Springboard experts recommend the top 15 data science tools to learn this year.
 Don’t rush to learn them all.
-Work on becoming conversant in as many as you can; but get hands-on experience in one or two by experimenting with them on your data science projects.
+Work on becoming conversant in as many as you can, but get hands-on experience in one or two by experimenting with them on your data science projects.

 Top Open-Source Data Science Tools